denernun/environment/tslint.md

 - `padded-blocks` - `never` add useless padding
 - `quote-props` - quote properties only `as-needed` and `keywords`
-- `no-magic-numbers` - `ignore` `-1,0,1` as most often used numbers and `ignoreArrayIndexes`, `enforceConst` are enabled -->
+- `no-magic-numbers` - `ignore` `-1,0,1` as most often used numbers and `ignoreArrayIndexes`, `enforceConst` are enabled
-## Contribution
-- what I really appreciate is configs for IDEs
-- to change any rule you should have strong arguments and not only opinion

-## LICENSE
-MIT